quora/pyanalyze/README.md

 You can add an error code, like `# static analysis: ignore[undefined_name]`, to ignore only a specific error code.
 This does not work for whole-file ignores.
 If the `bare_ignore` error code is turned on, pyanalyze will emit an error if you don't specify an error code on an ignore comment.

+Pyanalyze does not currently support the standard `# type: ignore` comment syntax.

 ### Python version support

-Pyanalyze supports Python 3.6 through 3.10.
+Pyanalyze supports all versions of Python that have not reached end-of-life.
 Because it imports the code it checks, you have to run it using the same version of Python you use to run your code.

 ## Contributing